 What can you do?

-Spectrum Retirement magazine offers practical ways to prevent fraud.
+Spectrum Retirement offers practical ways to prevent fraud.
 Help your senior loved one follow the strategies below to ensure the protection of their assets.

 1. Stay involved in your financial matters and remain cautious.